iPushPull/interview-test/README.md

 You should be able to click on any page item that will navigate to **View Two**.

-Use our api end-point below to get a list of domains and pages.
+Use our API end-point below to get a list of domains and pages.

 ```
 https://www.ipushpull.com/api/1.0/domain_page_access/